 The carboxylate end of the soap molecule is a hydrophilic end.
 The grease and oil attract the hydrocarbon chain and repel water.
 This is known as the hydrophobic end.

-What is the pH value of liquid detergent?
+What is the chemical reaction of soap?

-What is the pH value of liquid hand soap?
+What are the properties of soap?

 To learn more about soaps and detergents, register with BYJU’S and download the mobile application on your smartphone.